Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Please call Ms. Sylvia McNally at 267.468.8563.

-How do I get reimbursed by my company for QA/RA courses?
+How do I get reimbursed by my company for RA and QA courses?

-Please contact the Human Resources Department at your site for the paperwork and forms you need to complete.
-We advise you to inform your immediate supervisor that you are pursuing QA/RA courses.
+Please contact your company's Human Resources Department for the forms and procedures you must follw.
+We advise informing your immediate supervisor that you are pursuing RAQA courses.
 It lets your manager know you have the initiative to advance yourself by taking graduate courses and also helps you with following company protocol.

 Where will Temple University classes be held at my site?

-We post scheduling information as quickly as possible on the QA/RA homepage for your site.
-Often we update the QA/RA homepages several times a day to reflect changes in the schedule, room assignments, unanticipated cancellations, and so forth.
-Make sure you check the QA/RA homepage for your site before going to your first class.
-If the information is not there, please call the QA/RA Office at 267.468.8560.
+We post scheduling information as quickly as possible.
+Often we update the RA and QA web pages several times a day to reflect changes in the schedule, room assignments, unanticipated cancellations, and so forth.
+Make sure you check the RA and QA homepage for your site before going to your first class.
+If the information is not there, please call the RA and QA Office at 267.468.8560.

-How long do QA/RA courses run (hours and days)?
+How long do Regulatory Affairs and Quality Assurance courses run (hours and days)?

-Each QA/RA course meets for a minimum of 36 hours of classroom instruction.
-The actual scheduling of courses depends upon the instructor ’s preference.
+Each course meets for a minimum of 36 hours of classroom instruction.
 Some instructors meet for 10 weeks (3 ½ hours per night); others meets for 12 weeks (3 hours per night).
 Weekend scheduling also varies, but all courses meet for 36 hours.

 What if there is a problem with the class meeting times?

-The QA/RA website serves as the official schedule for all QA/RA courses.
+Our website serves as the official schedule for all RA and QA courses.
 All scheduled classes must follow the stated schedule.
 Make-up dates are included in case of weather emergencies or unanticipated events.
 Please reserve all make-up dates.
 If there is a problem with how your class is meeting, email firstname.lastname@example.org

-How do I order books for QA/RA courses?
+How do I order books for RAQA courses?

-When available, we liste ISBN numbers for all required texts.
-We recommend students order texts through our Temple University Ambler Bookstore.
+When available, we list ISBN numbers for all required texts.
+We suggest students order texts through our Temple University Ambler Bookstore.
 You may also call them at 267.468.8460.

 You are welcome to purchase your books from other sources.
-We strongly suggest that you attend the first class before purchasing textbooks, in case you instructor changes the required text or the edition.
+We strongly suggest that you attend the first class before purchasing textbooks, in case your instructor changes the required text or the edition.

-The QA/RA Program is not responsible for returns or shipping charges for books purchased for any course, regardless of whether the course is cancelled or the instructor changes the text.
+The RAQA Graduate Program is not responsible for returns or shipping charges for books purchased for any course, regardless of whether the course is cancelled or the instructor changes the text.

-How do I obtain other class materials for my QA/RA courses?
+How do I obtain other class materials for my RA and QA courses?

-Your instructor will announce whether he/she utilizes Blackboard to post the course syllabus, PowerPoint slides, links, readings, and other materials required for class.
-Students are responsible for checking Blackboard and downloading materials before each class.
+Innstructors will announce whether they post course materials on Blackboard.
+If they do, students are responsible for checking Blackboard and downloading materials before each class.
 Your instructor may also provide photocopied materials, which will be distributed by the Student Leader for your class.